Grey petrel

-The grey petrel (Procellaria cinerea), also called the brown petrel, pediunker or grey shearwater is a species of seabird in the Procellariidae, or petrel family.
+The grey petrel (Procellaria cinerea), also called the gray petrel, brown petrel, pediunker or grey shearwater, is a species of seabird in the Procellariidae, or petrel family.
 It is pelagic and occurs in the open seas of the Southern Hemisphere, mainly between 32°S and 58°S.

 Taxonomy

 The grey petrel was formally described in 1789 by the German naturalist Johann Friedrich Gmelin under the binomial name Procellaria cinerea.
-Gmelin's description was based on the "Cinereous fulmar" that had been described by the English ornithologist John Latham in 1785.
+Gmelin's description was based on the "cinereous fulmar" that had been described by the English ornithologist John Latham in 1785.
 The genus name is from the Latin procella meaning "storm" or "gale".
 The specific cinerea is from the Latin cinereus meaning "ash-grey" or "ash-coloured".
 The word petrel is derived from Saint Peter and the story of his walking on water.
 This is in reference to the petrels' habit of appearing to run on the water to take off.

-The grey petrel is a member of the family Procellariidae, and the order Procellariiformes.
-As a member of the Procellariiformes, they share certain identifying features.
-First, they have nasal passages that attach to the upper bill called naricorns.
-Although the nostrils on the petrel are on top of the upper bill.
-The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
-They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
-This can be sprayed out of their mouths as a defence against predators and as an energy rich food source for chicks and for the adults during their long flights.
-Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
-It excretes a high saline solution from their nose.

-Other English names include black-tailed shearwater or petrel, brown, bulky or great grey petrel, pediunker.
+The grey petrel is a member of the family Procellariidae and the order Procellariiformes.
+Other English names include black-tailed shearwater or petrel, brown, bulky or great grey petrel, and pediunker.